pburkholder/decksets/2019-02-devopsdc/text.md

 > Westrum organizational culture is highly correlated with (eNPS)27 and that elite performers are 1.8 times more likely to recommend their team as a great place to work.

 > In 2016, 31% of respondents were classified as pathological, 48% bureaucratic, and 21% generative.

-Excerpt From: Nicole Forsgren, PhD, Jez Humble and Gene Kim.
+--Excerpt From: Nicole Forsgren, PhD, Jez Humble and Gene Kim.
 “Accelerate.” iBooks.

 ---

 # Let's measure this!
 What could possibly go wrong?

+* Scope to a team or unit
+* Ask the seven questions, scoped to unit
+* Analyse

 ---

-# Measure:

-* How would you measure?
-* Who else is doing this?
+# Questions to ask going into this

+* What if there's bimodal/skew distribution?
+* What if there's variance (lack of _convergence_) across questions?
-* What could you learn?
+* What will do for _pathological_ results?

 ---

-# Cinderella
+# Longitudinal considerations

-^ "Does the isolated generative unit become a Cinderella, the target of hostile jibes and political actions?"
+* There's _very_ little written on this
+* What about leading and lagging indicators?
+* How will you separate climate from culture?

 ---

-# Does culture matter?
+# Pitfalls

-# Can you measure it?

-# Can you change it?
+* Comparing teams against each other
+* Basis of pay or promotion
+* “Your team doesn’t appreciate our culture”
+* Cinderellas
+> "Does the isolated generative unit become a Cinderella, the target of hostile jibes and political actions?"

 ---

+# Your stories & questions

 ---

-# Trust
+# Summary

-* Psychological Safety
-* Team Empowerment
+* DevOps and the CALMS model
+* No common criteria for culture, but DORA uses Westrum
+* Information flow categorizes you as
+    * Pathological | Bureaucratic |  Generative
-* Regulatory Setting
+* 7 criteria
+* Lean & CD → Generative → SDO & Org outcomes
+  * p < 0.05 confidence
+* Use at your own risk

+---

+# “Let’s (not) measure our Westrum typology?”

+## The paradox of leadership

 ---